Glen McCarthy, chair

 Scott Seifried has been teaching guitar at James W. Robinson Jr. Secondary School in Fairfax County, Virginia, since 1991.
 Under his direction, the Robinson Guitar Ensemble has performed throughout the United States, including invitational performances at the American String Teachers Association (ASTA) National Convention and the Guitar Foundation of America (GFA) International Competition and Convention.

 He is the author of The Guitar Workbook: A Fresh Approach to Exploration and Mastery, published by Oxford University Press, which is an invaluable resource for class guitar instruction.
 He is actively involved in research concerning classroom guitar, and has published several articles in peer-reviewed professional publications, including the International Journal of Music Education and American String Teacher.

 Scott was a contributor to the National Core Arts Standards for Harmonizing Instruments, and co-wrote the Fairfax County Public Schools Program of Studies for Guitar.
-He is a former a member of the ASTA National Guitar in the Schools Committee, and currently serves on the National Association for Music Education (NAfME) Council for Guitar Education.
+He is a former a member of the ASTA National Guitar in the Schools Committee, and also a former member of the National Association for Music Education (NAfME) Council for Guitar Education.
 Additionally, he is member of the Guitar & Accessories Marketer’s Association (GAMA) Teaching Guitar Workshop Guitar Education Team.

 Scott received his BFA in Classical Guitar Performance from Carnegie Mellon University; he also holds a Master of Music from James Madison University and a PhD in Education Research from George Mason University.